The Pandemic dramatically increased screen time for our kids:

 I want to invite you to limit the screen time and instead spend some quality time with your kids:

-Oh wow – I know that may be a tough challenge as the devices have been your kids’ learning devices, social devices, entertainment devices, and boredom buster devices.
-Now, what will you and they do when the screens go dark? (cue scary music)
+I know that may be a tough challenge as the screens have been your kids’ learning, social, entertainment, and boredom-buster devices.
+Now, what will you and they do when the screens go dark?

 Once the screens are off – Be warned; your kids may expect you to be in charge of finding ways for them to keep from getting bored.
-Also, they may expect you to take your advice and turn off your screens as well.
+Also, they may expect you to take your advice and turn off your screens.
 Nearly 40 percent of children say that mom and dad are on their phone or digital device too much.
-I’ve come up with 25 ways to get you started spending quality time with them after the devices go off.
+I’ve devised 25 ways to get you started spending quality time with them after the devices go off.

-Dr. Joanette’s suggestions and ideas for spending some quality time with your kids.
+Dr. Joanette’s suggestions and ideas for spending quality time with your kids.